 UVA rays from the sun penetrate the layers of the skin much deeper than UVB rays.
 When they reach the deepest layer, the dermis, a particularly harmful class of free radicals known as ROS compounds are produced and—when left unchecked—can wreak havoc on the cellular matrix.
 This spells big trouble for connective tissue, as well as for collagen and elastin, the proteins that prevent creases and keep skin firm.

 But astaxanthin is uniquely suited to cover the full span of our cells with its free-radical fighting shield.
 In one study astaxanthin was shown to be 100 times more effective than lutein and beta-carotene against the oxidative stress caused by UVA radiation.

 In fact, another study indicated that astaxanthin may visibly improve the appearance of skin by correcting dry skin and reducing the appearance of wrinkles and age spots if taken consistently for 6-8 weeks.

 Because astaxanthin is such a powerful and versatile antioxidant, with its ability to promote optimal brain and heart health, ease aches and pains in muscles and joints, and support a healthy immune system, its skin benefits are too often overlooked.

 But for its extraordinary ability to protect and rejuvenate the health and visible appearance of skin alone, astaxanthin deserves a prominent place in your daily health regimen.

-My NAOMI Astaxanthin features an extra-strength 12 mg of organic astaxanthin – 3 times more astaxanthin than is contained in many widely available brands.
+My NAOMI Extra Strength Astaxanthin features 12 mg of pure astaxanthin – 3 times more astaxanthin than is contained in many widely available brands.
 I consider it to be an essential part of my health regimen and take it every day without fail.